nDevenney/studentRegistrationMain/README.md

 Part 1 of Software Engineering III Assignment 1

 ## Building the JAR
-Run `mvn clean install` from a terminal
+Run `mvn clean package` from a terminal